Andy Dalton: 2011 season

-On November 3, 2011, Dalton was named the NFL Offensive Rookie of the Month for October.
+On November 3, Dalton was named the NFL Offensive Rookie of the Month for October.
 He led the Bengals to a 4–0 record with 909 passing yards and six touchdowns in the month.
-During Week 9, Dalton then threw for 217 yards and a season-high three touchdowns with no interceptions against the Tennessee Titans in a comeback 24–17 victory, earning him Pepsi NFL Rookie of the Week honors.
+During Week 9, Dalton then threw for 217 yards and a season-high three touchdowns with no interceptions against the Tennessee Titans in a comeback 24–17 victory, earning him NFL Rookie of the Week honors.
 Three weeks later, Dalton passed for 270 yards and a touchdown for a 105.6 passer rating in a comeback 23–20 victory over the Browns, again winning Rookie of the Week.
 This game featured a 51-yard strike from Dalton to A. J. Green with only 1:08 remaining in the fourth quarter, setting up the Bengals' game-winning field goal.
 By the end of the season, Dalton had led the Bengals to a 9–7 record and a berth in the NFL playoffs.

-On January 7, 2012, the Bengals faced the T. J. Yates-led Houston Texans in the wild-card round of the NFL playoffs.
+On January 7, 2012, the Bengals faced the T. J. Yates-led Houston Texans in the Wild Card Round of the NFL playoffs.
 This game marked the first time in NFL playoff history that two rookie quarterbacks started in the same game against each other.
 Dalton completed over 64 percent of his passes but also had three turnovers as the Texans won the game, 31–10.

-During his rookie season, Dalton had four wins featuring fourth-quarter comebacks (vs. Buffalo, at Jacksonville, at Tennessee, and vs. Cleveland).
+During his rookie season, Dalton had four wins featuring fourth-quarter comebacks (against the Buffalo Bills, Jacksonville Jaguars, Tennessee Titans and Cleveland Browns).
 He became the first quarterback in NFL history not drafted in the first round to start all 16 games of his rookie season.
 Dalton became just one of five rookie quarterbacks with over 3,000 passing yards and at least 20 touchdown passes, joining fellow rookie Cam Newton and also Peyton Manning, Dan Marino, and Charlie Conerly.

 At the end of the season, Dalton received the Emerging Player Award from the NFL Players Association during the NFLPA PULSE Awards.
-The other nominees for the award were Carolina Panthers quarterback Cam Newton, New Orleans Saints tight end Jimmy Graham, New England Patriots tight end Rob Gronkowski, and Detroit Lions defensive tackle Ndamukong Suh.
+The other nominees for the award were Carolina Panthers quarterback Cam Newton, New Orleans Saints tight end Jimmy Graham, New England Patriots tight end Rob Gronkowski, and Lions defensive tackle Ndamukong Suh.

-Dalton was named initially as a Pro Bowl Alternate in his first year, and was added to the AFC Pro Bowl roster after the New England Patriots won the AFC Championship, forcing Tom Brady to withdraw.
+Dalton was named initially as a Pro Bowl Alternate in his first year, and was added to the American Football Conference (AFC) Pro Bowl roster after the Patriots won the AFC Championship, forcing Tom Brady to withdraw.
 Dalton and Newton became the first pair of rookie quarterbacks to make the Pro Bowl in the same season.